zenvia/zenvia-openapi-spec/spec/tags/rcs.md

 To enable RCS on an Android device, you can configure it with pre-release versions of the Messages and Carrier Services apps that connect it to an RCS backend.

-The usability of RCS channel follows Google's content policies, available through this link: https://developers.google.com/business-communications/rcs-business-messaging/support/tos.
+The use of RCS channel follows Google's content policies, available through this link: https://developers.google.com/business-communications/rcs-business-messaging/support/tos.

 ## RCS sender and recipient